Kantokuen: Junbi Jin and "the persimmon"

 All in all, the AGS called for 22 divisions with 850,000 men (including auxiliary units) supported by 800,000 tons of shipping to be made ready for the war with the USSR.
 Ideally, the Soviets, in their scramble to throw all available forces against Hitler, would have also reduced the strength of their infantry forces in the Far East by half and their armored and air forces by two thirds, which would give the Kwantung Army a two-to-one superiority.
 The War Ministry as a whole, however, was not in agreement with the Army hawks.
 Although it supported the notion of reinforcing the north, it preferred a far more modest limit of only 16 divisions between the Kwantung and Korea Armies, a force with which the Kwantung Army considered it to be "impossible" to engage the Soviets, suitable only for mop-up operations in the aftermath of a German victory on the Eastern Front.
-The message sent was clear: Japan would wait until the persimmon "ripened and fell" before it acted against Siberia.